 I remember when I first stepped into my backyard at night after installing the Ring Floodlight Cam, only to be half-blinded by the floodlight!
 Okay, I wasn’t actually blinded – but it certainly felt like it at first!
 The 3,000 lumen (total) floodlights can be quite bright, which led me to wonder whether it’s possible to adjust the brightness levels?
 Well, the short answer is…

-No, it’s not currently possible to dim or adjust the brightness of the Ring Floodlight, but there are various other options available to achieve similar results.
+No, it’s not currently possible to dim or adjust the brightness of the original Ring Floodlight Cam, but there are various other options available to achieve similar results.
+Plus the new Ring Floodlight Cam Wired models do support this.

 The Ring Floodlight Cam is an interesting smart camera because it’s also a fairly bright floodlight, having two 1,500 lumen LED bulbs adding up to 3,000 lumen output (a typical ceiling bulb has around 1,000 lumens brightness):

-There is a fairly big passive infrared (PIR) sensor at the bottom of the Ring camera which provides 270° of motion-detection range – pretty much everything other than the wall behind it!
+There is a fairly big passive infrared (PIR) sensor at the bottom of the Ring Devices which provides 270° of motion-detection range – pretty much everything other than the wall behind it!

 The camera itself is also wide angle, capturing 140° of video around it.
 What this all means is that when someone (or an animal) approaches the Ring Floodlight Cam: